 You’re welcome, founding fathers.

 And really, what better way to celebrate the 50th anniversary of the modern feminist movement and the 50th anniversary of the publication of Betty Friedan’s The Feminine Mystique than with the rampant proliferation of tramp stamps on the lower backs of aging cocktail waitresses?
-Because apparently plenty of women other than diabetic Slipknot fans are now flocking to tattoo parlors in order to tell the world that they had an abusive stepfather and aren’t too particular about whom they’ll go to bed with.
+Today plenty of women other than diabetic Slipknot fans are flocking to tattoo parlors in order to tell the world that they had an abusive stepfather and aren’t too particular about whom they’ll go to bed with.

 Because that’s what men hear when they see your tattoos, ladies.

 Seriously, tattoos were once the sole domain of guys’ inability to express themselves.
 They had monopolized the market on dragging a needle across their skin in order to advertise their insecurities and sexual inadequacies.